thoughtbot/factory_bot_rails/README.md

 -----

 `factory_girl_rails` provides Rails integration for `factory_girl`.
-All Rails-specific features are only compatible with Rails 3.
+All Rails-specific features are only compatible with Rails 3 and 4.

 Currently, automatic factory definition loading is the only Rails-specific feature.